German Adult Immersion Programs

 Getting ready for a trip to the German-speaking world?
-Want to use German for fun or need to use it in your work environment?
-Our unique program is designed with you in mind.
+Want to use German for fun or need to use it for work?
+Interested in practicing everyday German or brushing up on your language skills?
+Our unique program for adults is designed with you in mind.

 The talented and motivated staff members at Waldsee provide expert instruction in small and large group settings catered specifically to participants’ language abilities.
 You can focus your personal interest in German, develop skills that help you professionally, or prepare for a trip.
 The Adult Week is tailored to the way adults learn language and include cultural immersion activities and opportunities to engage on contemporary issues, with maximum opportunities to use your language as you are learning it -- all in a supportive, educationally-rich atmosphere.
 Language sessions are friendly, fun, accessible, and practical.

 Dan Karl Hamilton is dean of Waldsee, the German Language Village, in July and August.
 During the academic year he serves as the Austrian Marshall Plan Foundation Professor at Johns Hopkins University’s School of Advanced International Studies.
 Karl has served as a senior U.S. diplomat, including as Associate Director of the Policy Planning Staff for two U.S. Secretaries of State.
 He also served as a Senior Diplomatic Fellow for German Foreign Minister Frank-Walter Steinmeier and as a member of the Futures Advisory Group of German Chancellor Angela Merkel.
 Karl is a prolific author and a regular media commentator on international relations and international education.
 He has been awarded Germany’s Federal Order of Merit (Bundesverdienstkreuz), France’s Ordre des Palmes académiques, Sweden’s Royal Order of the Polar Star, and the U.S. Department of State’s Superior Honor Award.